 The Cary Theater hosts live performances and films at the renovated, but historic, indoor movie theater.

 Culture and major festivals

-Take delight in the mass of cultural and arts festivals, including Spring Daze Arts and Crafts Festival in April, Lazy Daze Arts and Crafts Festival in Aug., Diwali Indian Festival of Lights in Oct. and Kwanzaa Festival in Dec.
+Take delight in the mass of cultural and arts festivals, including Spring Daze Arts and Crafts Festival in April, Lazy Daze Arts and Crafts Festival in Aug., Hum Sub Diwali in Oct. and Kwanzaa Festival in Dec.